Smartechpm/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly Display current directory contents in long fomart with user and group IDs displayed numerically and hidden files
-File 6-firstdirectory command to create directory named my_first_directory in the /tmp/ directory File 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory
+File 6-firstdirectory command to create directory named my_first_directory in the /tmp/ directory File 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory File 7-movethatfile Move the file betty from /tmp/ to /tmp/my_first_directory